 Toasting your chiles will add complexity, bringing out their natural flavors and adding a bit of smokiness.

 To toast your chiles, remove the stem and de-seed them, then press them onto a hot comal or pan with a metal spatula for a couple of seconds on each side.

 As you toast your chiles, you’ll notice the color lighten up slightly.
 Just be careful not to burn them.
 That’ll add a bitter taste.

 Use Cubed Beef Instead of Ground

 Most people use ground beef for their chili con carne.
-That’s fine, but cubed beef top round is much better.
+That’s fine, but cubed beef chuck is much better.
 If you want to use ground beef to make it easier on yourself, be sure to get coarse ground beef so that you’ll have some texture.

 If the beef chuck isn’t prepared correctly, it’ll come across as dry in a stew.